 Inspiration: The Harry Potter series

-• For shawls, aim for a gauge of 18 to 24 stitches per 4 inches, which is usually achieved with a needle size of US 5 to 6 (3.75 to 4.0 mm).
+• For shawls, aim for a gauge of 5 to 6 stitches per inch, which is usually achieved with a needle size of US 4 to 6 (3.5 to 4mm)

-Beauty in difference.
-Each skein is dyed by hand in small batches of just 4 or 5 skeins.
 There will be variations in color intensity and placement.
-We think that’s part of what makes each skein perfect – they’re not identical.
+I think that’s part of what makes each skein perfect – they’re not identical.
 If you will be using more than 1 skein in your project, alternate skeins to blend any color differences.